glowingjade/obsidian-smart-composer/README.md

 ## Getting Started

-Currently, Obsidian Smart Composer is available through [Beta Quickstart](#beta-quickstart-recommended) or [Manual Installation](#manual-installation).
+Currently, Smart Composer is available through [Beta Quickstart](#beta-quickstart-recommended) or [Manual Installation](#manual-installation).
 Community plugin support is coming soon.

 ### Beta Quickstart (Recommended)

-To install Obsidian Smart Composer as a beta plugin:
+To install Smart Composer as a beta plugin:

 1. Install the BRAT plugin if you haven't already.
 [Click here](obsidian://show-plugin?id=obsidian42-brat) to install BRAT in Obsidian.
 2. Open the command palette and run the command **"BRAT: Add a beta plugin for testing"**.
 3. Copy and paste this link into the modal: https://github.com/glowingjade/obsidian-smart-composer and click "Add Plugin" and wait for the installation.
 4. Go to `Settings > Community plugins` and refresh the list of plugins.
-Enable "Obsidian Smart Composer".
+Enable "Smart Composer".

 ### Initial Setup